DHTMLX/scheduler-docs/data/api/refs/scheduler.md

 - api/scheduler_event_date_template.md - specifies the time part of the start and end dates of the event.
 Mostly used by other templates for presenting time periods
 - api/scheduler_event_header_template.md - specifies the event's header
 - api/scheduler_event_text_template.md - specifies the event's text
-- api/scheduler_format_date_template.md - a date object is converted into a string in conformity with this template.
+- api/scheduler_format_date_template.md - сonverts date object to a date string.
 Used to send data back to the server
 - api/scheduler_hour_scale_template.md - specifies the items of the Y-Axis
 - api/scheduler_load_format_template.md - specifies the format of requests in the dynamic loading mode
 - api/scheduler_map_date_template.md - specifies the date in the header of the view